rgilks/spf-mcp/docs/CURSOR_SETUP.md

 # 🎲 Savage Pathfinder MCP Integration with Cursor

-This guide will help you integrate the Savage Pathfinder MCP server with Cursor so you can interact with the tabletop gaming system directly from the AI chat.
+This guide helps you integrate the Savage Pathfinder MCP server with Cursor for AI-powered tabletop gaming.

-## 🔒 **SECURITY NOTICE**
+## 🔒 Authentication Required

-**The MCP server now requires authentication!** You must obtain an API key and configure authentication before using the server.
+The MCP server requires authentication.
+You must obtain an API key before using the server.

 ## 🚀 Quick Setup

 ### Step 1: Get API Access

-Contact the server administrator to obtain:
+Contact the server administrator to obtain your API key.

-- **API Key**: For authenticating MCP clients
-- **JWT Secret**: For token generation (if running locally)

 ### Step 2: Configure Cursor MCP Settings

 1. Open Cursor
 2. Go to **Settings** → **Features** → **MCP**
-3. Add the following configuration to your MCP settings:
+3. Add this configuration:

 ```json
 {